89Ash/azure-devops-daily-report/README.md

 ## Scheduling (optional)

-To run reports on a schedule, use any scheduler you prefer (cron, Task Scheduler, GitHub Actions, n8n, etc.) to execute `python main.py` from the project directory with the virtual environment activated.
+To run reports on a schedule, “Use cron, Task Scheduler, or any scheduler to run python main.py daily.”

-A generic macOS launchd template is included: `com.example.ado-daily-report.plist.example` — copy and edit paths before use.

 ## Troubleshooting

-See the **Troubleshooting**
 - **Missing config** — copy `.env.example` to `.env` and set `ADO_ORG_URL`, `ADO_PAT`, `ADO_PROJECT`
 - **401 Unauthorized** — new PAT with **Work Items (Read)**
 - **No shared queries** — create at least one under Boards → Queries → Shared Queries